InquestGeronimo/horizon-takeoff/README.md

 * Own a security group allowing inbound traffic to `port: 8000` (required for Takeoff Server community edition) and `port: 3000` (required for Takeoff Server pro edition).
 This will expose the appropriate Docker endpoints for API calling depending on your server edition of choice.

-> Currently, only EC2 instance deployment on the Community edition server is stable, Sagemaker and/or Takeoff Server Pro edition is under development.
+> Currently, only EC2 instance deployment on the Community edition server is stable.

 # Install <img align="center" width="30" height="29" src="https://media.giphy.com/media/sULKEgDMX8LcI/giphy.gif">
 <br>